readium/webpub-manifest/contexts/default/README.md

 ## Identifier

-A Web Publication Manifest must contain an identifier.
-The identifier must be a valid URN:
+A Web Publication Manifest should contain an identifier.
+The identifier must be a valid URI:

 ```json
 "identifier": "http://example.com/publication"
 ```

-Publications can be updated and to identify each specific version, the manifest must also contain a `modified` element containing the timestamp when the publication was last modified expressed as an ISO 8601 time and date:
+Publications can be updated and to identify each specific version, the manifest should also contain a `modified` element containing the timestamp when the publication was last modified expressed as an ISO 8601 time and date:

 ```json
 "modified": "2016-02-22T11:31:38Z"